Amherst town budget proposal includes 1.4% pay raise, keeps tax rates and fees level

 Town Manager Sara Carter said in a memorandum to Amherst Town Council the budget plan balances the need to continue investing in infrastructure and capital needs while addressing reduced revenues from the COVID-19 pandemic.

-Carter described the town revenues as “soft” because of the economic downturn from the effects of the pandemic on the town of roughly 2,325 residents.
+Carter described the town revenues as “soft” because of the economic downturn from the effects of the coronavirus on the town of roughly 2,325 residents.

 “It’s not a great year in terms of our revenues,” Carter said during council’s April 14 meeting.
 “We’re keeping things pretty tight this year, just trying to be respectful where our revenues are.”

-The town has worked hard to manage costs and maintain a zero levy for real estate and personal property taxes, which has been in place for years, Carter said.
-The town has reduced connection fees and eliminated availability fees for water and sewer hook ups, she said.
+The town has worked hard to manage costs and maintain a zero levy for real estate and personal property taxes, which has been in place for years, according to Carter.
+The town also has reduced connection fees and eliminated availability fees for water and sewer hook ups, she said.

 “While staff believes that revenues will increase over the fiscal year with the return of pre-pandemic activities, staff does not feel it would be responsible to budget based upon improved numbers until the trend lines show an economic recovery for a longer timeframe,” Carter said in the memo.

-The town has committed money over the past few years to rehabilitate and renovate water and wastewater facilities, Carter said.
-A 1.4% cost-of-living pay increase is included for town employees.
+The town has committed substantial money over the past few years to rehabilitate and renovate water and wastewater facilities, Carter said.
+A 1.4% cost-of-living pay increase also is included for town employees.

 “While [2%] step increases are not included this year, employees are being kept whole, compared to costs,” Carter said in the memo.
 “Health insurance rates decreased slightly this year, benefiting the [Town of Amherst] and those employees who insure family members.”